capraconsulting/caprakurs-roll-your-own-k8s/README.md

        ```
         </details>
 3. (Jakob jobber med denne.
 Mer spesifikt.
 Leser om flanell og pr;ver [ finne ut hvordan installere) Decide on a Pod network add-on.
 This is required to get network between your pods.
 We will use [Flannel](https://github.com/coreos/flannel).
-4. Install kubeadm, kubelet and kubectl on the host machine (Guide)
+4. (Jakob jobber med denne)                            Install kubeadm, kubelet and kubectl on the host machine (Guide)
     Add Google GPG key to keystore
     `sudo apt-get install -y kubelet kubeadm kubectl`
 5. Initialize Kubernetes on your host with the following command: